Keep in Touch

 February 2014

 A Seacology expedition visited the project in June 2013.
-Additional grant funds were released for a restroom block.
-Construction of the restrooms should start soon, when the necessary permits are obtained.
-Thousands of tree seedlings have been planted throughout the forest area.
+Seacology allocated additional grant funds for a restroom block; construction should start soon, when necessary permits are obtained.
+Community members have planted thousands of tree seedlings throughout the forest area.

 Read more